AsherGlick/ResourceCalculator/README.md

 -----------
 For each item in your resources.yaml file you will need to have an image for that resource.
 If an image is missing, then the build process will submit a warning and fill that space with a purple color, indicating it does not have an icon.
 The icons can be any size, even rectangular, but they all must be the same size as each other for a given calculator.
 The file names of each file should be the resource name in all lower case with no spaces or punctuation.

 For Example:
-*"Pink Stained Glass Pane"* becomes *[pinkstainedglasspane.png](resource_lists/minecraft/items/pinkstainedglasspane.png)*
-*"Jack 'o Lantern"* becomes *[jackolantern.png](resource_lists/minecraft/items/jackolantern.png)*
+*"Pink Stained Glass Pane"* becomes *[pinkstainedglasspane.png](resource_lists/minecraft/items/pinkstainedglasspane.png)* *"Jack 'o Lantern"* becomes *[jackolantern.png](resource_lists/minecraft/items/jackolantern.png)*

 icon.jpg
 --------
 The icon needs to be `460px` by `215px` to fit in with the other calculator links.
 It also needs to be a `jpg`, not a `png` or other image file.
 If a game is on Steam, the Steam page for a game uses a `jpg` thumbnail with those dimensions.
 Simply downloading it to the appropriate directory and renaming it to `icon.jpg` should be all that is needed.

-Prefer images that only contain the title/tagline (left) rather than ones for a specific event and/or with reviews (right).
+Prefer images that only contain the title/tagline (first) rather than ones for a specific event and/or with reviews (second).

 <details>
     <summary>See Thumbnail Examples</summary>

 ![Good thumbnail example](https://cdn.cloudflare.steamstatic.com/steam/apps/548430/header_alt_assets_1.jpg "Good thumbnail example")
 ![Bad thumbnail example](https://cdn.cloudflare.steamstatic.com/steam/apps/548430/header_alt_assets_13.jpg "Bad thumbnail example")